sheenamt/ngs_capture_qc/README.rst

     - preferred refgene summary (total_bases_targeted,length_of_gene,fraction_of_gene_covered,exons_with_coverage)
     - other refgene summary (total_bases_targeted,length_of_gene,fraction_of_gene_covered,exons_with_coverage)

+3. ./capqc filter_refgene [-h] refgene genes outfile
+   - the refgene file input for this is NOT bed format
+   - this will validated preferred transcripts and create the filtered refgene file for use in CNV calling

+4. ./capqc parse_refgene_positions [-h] refgene outfile
+   - parse the filtered refgene file (NOT BED FORMAT) and report start/stop position for each gene

-3. ./capqc xlsxmaker [-h] -o OUTFILE infiles [infiles ...]
+5. ./capqc xlsxmaker [-h] -o OUTFILE infiles [infiles ...]
    - per refgene summary
    - other genes that are covered
    - overall summary

-4. ./capqc filter_refgene [-h] refgene genes outfile
-   - the refgene file input for this is NOT bed format
-   - this will validated preferred transcripts and create the filtered refgene file for use in CNV calling
+   - refgene position information

-5. ./capqc capqc create_files [-h] probefile refgene_bed bedtools outdir
+6. ./capqc capqc create_files [-h] probefile refgene_bed bedtools outdir
    - creates the following files:
      - clean bed (probes merged, deduplicated and annotated)
      - picard bed (probes in format required by Picard)